DenisM20/Project-DJ-Hero/README.md

 GAME INSTRUCTIONS

     Press PLAY NOW to START
-    Use LEFT / RIGHT / UP /DOWN arrows to HIT the notes as per they are coming in your direction.
+    Use LEFT / RIGHT / UP / DOWN arrows to HIT the notes as per they are coming in your direction.
     Make history, be a hero, do not reach below -200 points otherwise you will fail.

 CONTRIBUTION